googleapis/ruby-common-tools/owlbot-postprocessor/README.md

 ## Development

-The Ruby preprocessor lives in the GitHub repository https://github.com/googleapis/ruby-common-tools in the directory `/owlbot-preprocessor`.
+The Ruby postprocessor lives in the GitHub repository https://github.com/googleapis/ruby-common-tools in the directory `/owlbot-postprocessor`.
 Its implementation code is in the `lib` subdirectory, and tests are provided in the `test` subdirectory.

 ### Development tools